open-cloud/xos/xos/configurations/devel/README.md

 # XOS development environment

 This configuration can be used to do basic end-to-end development of XOS.
-It launches an XOS container, runs the XOS develserver, and configures XOS to talk to an OpenStack backend.
+It launches XOS in three Docker containers (development GUI, Synchronizer, database) and configures XOS to talk to an OpenStack backend.

 ## How to run it